alervaz/tuippscotch/README.md

 It is an simplification of https://hoppscotch.io/ which is also an http client that has fantastic features

 ## Navigation
-To navigate between methods use the arrow keys, to focus the URL bar type Ctrl + U, to focus the Body textarea type Ctrl + B and to focus the response type Ctrl + R
+To navigate between methods use the arrow keys, to focus the URL bar type Ctrl + U, to focus the Body textarea type Ctrl + B and to focus the response type Ctrl + R and to focuse the headers type Ctrl + x

 ## Sending a request
 To send a request press enter, you can't send a request while editing the body